FDM 3D Printing Service

 Subsequently, a 3D model determines the path of the nozzle/extruder.
 To create this path, first, the CAD software converts the CAD file to a .STL file.
 This done by dividing the 3D model into multiple 2D layers and converting it into closed contours, generally to triangles.
 This is a crucial step in the FDM 3D printing process because the number of triangles determines the print quality.
 For instance, the higher the number of triangles in a layer, the higher will be the file resolution.
 This will create a high-quality print.

 Second, the .STL file is converted into G-code.
 This process is called slicing and is performed by the slicer software.
 The G-code is the file format read by the printer that guides the printer where to print.
-At last, the g-code is provided to the 3D printer and we are ready to hit print.
+At last, the g-code is provided to the 3D printer, and our FDM 3D printing service is ready to print.

 Things to keep in mind: